 Seattle-Everett Interurban

-I grew up in King County, in the area that later became the City of Shoreline.
-I lived about a mile from where the Seattle-Everett Interurban Railway used to cross on an overpass bridge over old US 99, at North 155th Street.
-By my time, the interurban railway had already been abandoned for 20 years, and only the grade was still partially evident, and used mainly as a power line corridor.
+I grew up in the Ridgecrest neighborhood within the area that later became the City of Shoreline.
+I lived about a mile from where the Seattle-Everett Interurban Railway used to cross on an overpass bridge over old US 99 at North 155th Street.
+By my time, the interurban railway had already been abandoned for 20 years and only the grade was still partially evident and used mainly as a power line corridor.

-While stuck in traffic, waiting to cross Aurora Avenue North (US 99), at North 155th Street, I would sometimes look at an old landmark on the southwest corner of the intersection.
+While stuck in traffic at the intersection of Aurora Avenue North (US 99) and North 155th Street, I would sometimes look at an old landmark on the southwest corner of the intersection.
 The old landmark was a lone concrete bridge abutment, one of the only extant relics in the area from the old interurban railway, other than the grade itself.
 While looking at the old weathered bridge abutment, I would sometimes wonder about the history of the interurban railway.
 At that time, I never realized that the long gone interurban overpass bridge had been known as the Pershing Bridge.

-The Pershing Bridge was a steel plate half-through-girder bridge, built in 1926, which spanned over US 99 between a pair of concrete bridge abutments.
+The Pershing Bridge had been a steel plate half-through-girder bridge that was built in 1926 and had spanned over US 99 between a pair of concrete bridge abutments.
 Prior to 1926, a shorter interurban bridge had spanned over the road there, when the road was narrower and was known as the North Trunk Road [1].
+The North Trunk Road extended to the north, for 6.13 miles (STA 0+00 to STA 323+83.10), between the north city limits of Seattle (then at N 85th Street) and the Snohomish County line.
+The road was paved, in 1913, with No. 2 brick acquired from the Denny-Renton Clay & Coal Company and it eventually became part of a main automobile route between Seattle and Everett.

-During the time of the interurban railway, there used to be a small rural interurban station that was also known as Pershing, located just north of where the Pershing Bridge used to be.
-The bridge and the station were named after General John J. Pershing, in honor of the World War I general.
+During the time of the interurban railway, there used to be a small rural interurban station that was also known as Pershing, which was located just north of the Pershing Bridge.
+The railroad bridge and the station were named after General John J. Pershing, in honor of the celebrated World War I general.
 Pershing Station was located on the west side of the track, on the north bridge approach embankment.
 Old photographs reveal that Pershing Station was a wooden, rectangular, shed-sized station with a ridged roof, the gabled ends of which faced each way down the track.
 The station had no windows, just an open front that faced the track.
 A planked loading deck extended between the front of the station and the track and to the south along the track for about the length of a trolley car, nearly reaching the north end of the Pershing Bridge.
+Pershing Station wasn't added as a stop until sometime after World War I. The early fare receipt ticket above shows that originally there were no stops between Foy Station by present-day North 145th Street and Henry Station by present-day North 165th Street.

-The trolleys shown at the top of this page are three of six trolley cars, numbered 50-55, built about 1910 for the Seattle-Everett Traction Company, by the Niles Car & Manufacturing Company, of Niles, Ohio.
-The front trolley car is Car 55, which has been rebuilt and is now on display at Heritage Park in Lynnwood, Washington.
-The only other Niles trolley car remaining from the Seattle-Everett Interurban Railway is Car 53 which has been converted into a diner in eastern Washington.
+The trolleys shown in the first picture at the beginning of this article are three of six trolley cars, numbered 50-55, built about 1910 for the Seattle-Everett Traction Company, by the Niles Car & Manufacturing Company, of Niles, Ohio.
+The front trolley car in the first picture is Car 55, which has been rebuilt and is now on display at Heritage Park in Lynnwood, Washington.
+Shown in the picture above, also from about 1910, are two Niles trolley cars at the Seattle-Everett Interurban station at the northwest corner of Pacific Avenue and Colby Avenue in Everett, Washington.
+Besides Car 55, the only other Niles trolley car remaining from the Seattle-Everett Interurban Railway is Car 53, which has been converted into a diner in eastern Washington.

 Footnote: